Klalena/data_stories_of_alena.github.io/_posts/2020-10-09-How-to-Store-Spotify-Data-in-3NF.md

 ---

 This post will show how to store Spotify data in the Third Normal Form (3NF) using SQLite.
-Third Normal Form implies that it's already in 2NF and that there are no transitive relationships between non-prime attributes.
+For a  database to be in 3NF, it needs to be in  2NF (with no partial dependence),  and there should not be any transitive relationships between non-prime attributes.
 In other words, 3NF means that one non-prime attribute cannot be inferred by another non-prime attribute.
 So, each attribute in the table depends only on the primary key.
 If you are unfamiliar with normalization, there are many good tutorials.
 Why not start with [this one](https://www.edureka.co/blog/normalization-in-sql/)?

 Why is it important that the data is stored in 3NF?
 It is common to store data in a relational database in 3NF because it minimizes unnecessary duplication of data, helps to avoid modification anomalies when inserting, deleting, or updating tuples, and simplifies queries.